OGStudio/openscenegraph-cross-platform-guide/1.9.SampleUnderIOS/README.md

   ![Screenshot](readme/f382.png)

-  To be part of the project, copied files should be added to the project.
+  For Xcode to see the files, they should be added to the project.

 <a name="step-main"/>